artybandicoot/artybandicoot.github.io/about.md

 ---
 layout: page
-title: About
+title: about
 permalink: /about/
 ---

-Doing art is a way for me to learn to pay attention and notice things.
+Practicing art is a way for me to learn to pay attention and notice things.
 What it is I am actually paying attention to is a beautiful mystery.

 I live on Whadjuk Nyungar Boodja (Perth, Western Australia)